termon/DotNetTemplateBase/README.md

 **Step 3: Use the Production Test Base**
 Inherit from `ProductionDatabaseTestBase` and specify the database provider in the constructor.

-> **Note**: If you encounter a "Database provider not supported" error, it means the provider hasn't been enabled in the test project.
+> **Note**: If you encounter a "Database provider not supported" error, it means the provider hasn't been enabled in the Data project.
 Follow the steps above to enable the desired provider.

 ### Integration Tests